 The impact of climate change is evident in various species, as they undergo alterations in cover, distribution, and genetic makeup within their respective climatic zones [43].
-Research suggests that plants predominantly thrive in areas with suitable climatic conditions and subsequently adapt their distribution in response to changes in the climate.
+Research suggests that plants thrive predominantly in areas with suitable climatic conditions and subsequently adapt to changes in climate.
 This phenomenon implies that as climatic conditions continue to shift, species, including Acacia senegal, will likely experience more pronounced changes in distribution over time [44].
-Global warming may magnify these changes, particularly arid and semi-arid regions as fragile ecosystems [45].
-The study area, known as the Gum Arabic Belt, exhibits diverse climatic conditions conducive to plant species with high drought tolerance.
-Predominantly found in dry and semi-arid regions, especially in sandy soils, Acacia senegal is a prime example of a species well-adapted to such environments, in react to climatic changes, species may shift their distribution range towards the western part of the Gum Arabic Belt in look for suitable climatic conditions to adaptation.
-The current study of Acacia senegal are mainly located in the Gum Arabic Belt represents a significant chance suitable area in the future.
+Global warming may magnify these changes, particularly in arid and semiarid regions, which are fragile ecosystems [45].
+The study area, known as the GumArab belt, exhibits diverse climatic conditions conducive to plant species with high drought tolerance.
+Predominantly found in dry and semiarid regions, especially in sandy soils, Acacia senegal is a prime example of a species that is well adapted to such environments.
+In response to climatic changes, the distribution of this species may shift toward the western part of the Gum Arabic belt in search of suitable climatic conditions for adaptation.
+The current study of Acacia senegal, which is located mainly in the Gum Arabic belt, represents a significant area suitable for the future.

-5.3 Conclusion
+4.2 Conclusion

-This study conclude that strategically planting and protecting these species is essential due to their significant environmental and economic contributions in both present and anticipated suitable areas.
-This action aims to enhance ecosystem services and guarantee the continued survival of these species amidst changing climates, the study showed that, under the current climatic conditions, it is possible to grow the Acacia Senegalese plant and expand its cultivation in large areas of Sudan within the Gum Arabic Belt.
-In addition, suitable environmental conditions include a wide range of areas potentially favorable for this species in situ and that future climate (2100) will increase the suitability of this habitat.
-With such a clear positive effect of climate on its suitable habitats, Acacia Senegal can be considered a good candidate for an ecosystem service and ecosystem-based adaptation approach to addressing climate change.
+This study concluded that strategically planting and protecting these species is essential due to their significant environmental and economic contributions in both present and anticipated suitable areas.
+This study aimed to enhance ecosystem services and guarantee the continued survival of these species amidst changing climates.
+The study showed that under current climatic conditions, it is possible to grow the Acacia Senegalese plant and expand its cultivation in large areas of Sudan within the Gum Arabic Belt.
+In addition, suitable environmental conditions include a wide range of potentially favorable areas for this species in situ, and the future climate (2100) will increase the suitability of this habitat.
+With such a clear positive effect of climate on its suitable habitat, Acacia Senegal can be considered a good candidate for an ecosystem service and ecosystem-based adaptation approach to address climate change.